 Maybe your bathtub is a bit too small to provide a soothing soaking space.
 Perhaps it looks like a time machine stuck in 1974.
 Regardless of your reason, there’s one bit of info that’s important to know – how much it will cost to fix it.

-There are few factors that you need to consider when you estimate the cost to renovate a bathroom.
+There are few factors that you need to consider when you estimate the cost of bathroom renovation.

 Think about the things that are causing you to consider a bathroom renovation.
 Do you hate the tile?
 Is the space too small?
 Want a separate bathtub and shower, instead of a shower/tub combo.
 Maybe a double-sink can cure the fight for the sink when brushing your teeth before bed.
 By identifying the things that are the most important to change, you can rank your bathroom renovation priorities.
 Then, you can clearly see what your budget will cover.